What research tells us about positive childhood experiences

 We can also practice positive childhood experiences in policy settings.
 Existing policies can create barriers to PCEs that block families’ access to the Four Building Blocks of HOPE.
 This can happen on both the organizational and governmental level.
 When we update and introduce new policies that prioritizes people’s access to PCEs, we can create widespread support systems and strength-based environments for professionals and the children, families, and communities they serve.
 Promoting PCEs at the organizational and governmental level provides even more opportunities for children and families to heal and build resilience, helping children growing into healthy adults.

-Start practicing PCEs
+Start practicing the HOPE framework

 At the HOPE National Resource Center, we see a world that honors and fosters positive experiences as being fundamental to everyone’s health and well-being.
 To help spread the practice of positive childhood experiences, we offer resources, trainings and technical assistance, and research centered around the HOPE framework.